The Digital Museum

 Fiskars Heritage Walk

 The ironwork’s director’s daughter Karin von Julin comes to life by AR-technology and tells about her life in Fiskars in the end of the 19th century.
-You can enjoy the stories of four places in Fiskars by downloading the free ARILYN application from app store and taking a walk in the ironworks.
+You can enjoy the stories of six places in Fiskars by downloading the free ARILYN application from app store and taking a walk in the ironworks.
 The places are marked in the Fiskars Village Tourist Map by blue stars.
 The Heritage Walk is produced by Fiskars Oyj and Ideapuimala in cooperation with Fiskars Museum.

 Fiskars Ironworks 1649-2014